SPC Frank Pierson

 Mission Accomplished on November 13, 2010

-Army SPC Frank Pierson was only four months into his first deployment when he was left a double amputee after his vehicle came under attack in Baghdad, Iraq March 2008.
+Army SPC Frank Pierson was only four months into his first deployment when he was left a double amputee after his vehicle came under attack in Baghdad, Iraq, in March 2008.

-While returning to the rest of his company, SPC Pierson saw a flash of light on the road and felt an intense rumbling as an electrically fired projectile (EFP) tore through the vehicle he was driving.
+While returning to his Forward Operating Base (FOB), SPC Pierson saw a flash of light on the road and felt an intense rumbling as an explosively formed penetrator (EFP) tore through the vehicle he was driving.
 Immediate first aid measures were taken to stabilize SPC Pierson who suffered leg amputations above and below the knee as well as additional injuries.
 Transported to a local hospital, he was later airlifted to Landstuhl, Germany and finally to Walter Reed where he spent 19 months enduring surgeries and therapies while recuperating.

 SPC Pierson and his wife, Arielle Carroll-Pierson were married less than a year at the time of his injuries.
 They have been building their new life together with a grateful attitude, thankful for each day together.
 Frank looks to the future with hopes to assist local military families.
 He would like to help make their lives a little easier while they cope with the ups and downs of living with the unknowns of deployments.